On Combining Machine Learning with Decision Making: The Machine Learning and Traveling Repairman Problem

+where $p(\tilde{x}_{\pi(i)})$ is given in (\ref{probs}).
+This will be Cost 1.
 There are ways to make Cost 1 more general.
-The individual node cost in (\ref{eqn:model1costLi}) assumes that the node failure probability $p(\tilde{x}_{\pi(i)})$ becomes zero after the repair crew's visit, so that for the remainder of the route, the cost incurred at this node is $\propto 0 \times (L_{\pi}(\pi(1))-L_{\pi}(\pi(i))$.
+The individual node cost in (\ref{eqn:model1costLi}) assumes that the node's failure probability $p(\tilde{x}_{\pi(i)})$ becomes zero after the repair crew's visit, so that for the remainder of the route, the cost incurred at this node is $\propto 0 \times (L_{\pi}(\pi(1))-L_{\pi}(\pi(i))$.
 We could relax this by assuming $p(\tilde{x}_{\pi(i)})$ does not vanish after the repair crew's visit and adding an additional cost for the expected failures in this period.
 That is, if $\beta$ is a constant of proportionality for the cost after visiting node $\pi(i)$, then the cost would become:

 If $\beta=1$, then the repair crew does not have any effect and cost of each node is independent of its expected number of failures before the repair crew's visit.
 Typically, we expect that the repair crew will repair the node so that it will not fail, and the second term above is much larger than the first.
 Taking the constant of proportionality as $\beta=0$, we return to the individual costs given by (\ref{eqn:model1costLi}).